GregUtas/robust-services-core/docs/RSC-Coding-Guidelines.md

 1. It is a serious bug for a function to cause an unexpected exception, so check arguments and results returned by other functions.
 1. Throw an exception only when it is impossible to fail gracefully or the work being performed must be aborted.
-Prefer to generate a log (`Debug::SwErr`) and return a failure value.
+Prefer to generate a log (`Debug::SwLog`) and return a failure value.

 ## Tagged comments
 Some comments identify work items.
 They have the form `//a`, where `a` is usually an alphabetic character.
 The